innobright/help.innobright.com/README.md

     fab -u $USER deploy

 Where `$USER` is your user on the remote server, e.g. "sjain".
 This assumes that you have an account on the remote server and SSH is properly setup on it.

+If you add a new item to the table of contents hierarchy, you may need to run:

+    fab clean

+To force Sphinx to rebuild the entire site.

 ### Without virtualenv